Best Basket Dog Muzzle

 The type of dog muzzle you choose depends on your breed of dog, the situation, and your comfort level.
 Your vet office or groomer may make a specific recommendation depending on how your dog behaves during visits.

 Remember, dog muzzles AREN’T tools for punishment.
-You’re helping keep your dog and the people around them as safe as possible.
+Instead, you’re helping keep your dog and the people around them as safe as possible.

 There are three main types of dog muzzles: